 This is dependant on the size of your home.
 A typical medium sized home of say 200 to 250sqM requires around 2,000 litres of water to wash it.
-This is two cubic metres at $1.50 per cubic metre = $3.00 total.
-This does not include the cost of waste water which is a fixed rate for some and $3.00 per cubic metre for others (suburb dependant).
+This is two cubic metres of water at $1.50 per cubic metre = $3.00 total.
+This does not include the cost of waste water which is a fixed rate for some areas and $3.00 per cubic metre for others (suburb dependant).

 Is it really better to clean my home in the winter?

 Yes.
 Most people are unaware that if we clean a house after it has rained steadily for some time (i.e. in winter time) the rain and moisture soften the grime and dirt, which means we can provide an "extra soft wash" which is even gentler on paint.
 A bit like soaking a fry pan before putting it into the dishwasher.

 Can you really quote accurately over the phone?